 Although the penalties for summary offenses are typically less imposing than those for felonies and misdemeanors, it’s important that you don’t take a summary offense charge lightly.
-A conviction can still impact many areas of your life.
+A conviction can still impact many areas of your life, giving you a criminal record that can affect employment and education prospects.

 Other than murder, which has its own classification in Pennsylvania, there are three main categories of criminal offenses in the Commonwealth.
 They include: felonies, misdemeanors and summary offenses.
 Summary offenses in Pennsylvania can be divided into three sections: